edocai/showbox/README.md

 ### What I learned from this project

-- A lot more comfortable with TypeScript and tsconfig
+- Became more comfortable with TypeScript and tsconfig
 - Intro to Webpack config and babel
 - styled-components
 - Axios AJAX request